The SARB has upgraded the country’s banknotes and renewed the coin series in line with international best practice.

 To enhance your experience update your browser to the latest version of Chrome, Edge, Firefox or Safari.

-If you receive SARB notifications, you have to subscribe again to receive RSS feeds click here
+If you'd like to receive SARB notifications, subscribe to receive RSS feeds click here.

 The Constitution gives the SARB the mandate to protect the value of the rand.
 We use interest rates to keep inﬂation low and steady.

 The SARB has a mandate to protect and enhance ﬁnancial stability.
 We identify and mitigate systemic risks that might disrupt the ﬁnancial system.